 “Why are they leaving?” he asked, amazed that anyone would not stay until the last note was played and the lights went on.

 Apparently the ‘my loft is only seven minutes from the Fox’ lesson had sunk in, and my friend had completely forgotten that the audience members who don’t live Downtown needed to get to their cars, leave the parking lot or structure, and then drive home in ‘event-traffic.’

 Before I lived Downtown, that’s what I did myself.
 And it’s not really that bad.

 But it sure isn’t as nice as a leisurely seven-minute walk home to your front door.

 And it is even nicer in those seven minutes to be able to replay and relive a mental encore of an incredible evening, including every minute of the performance, in your mind.

 Oh.
 And it’s also nice to know that when other amazing shows are playing in Detroit (which is basically every week), you’ll be able to do the same thing again.
 Another encore of sorts.
 But this time, an encore of the experience, and all that it offers, of living in Detroit.Posted on December 18th, 2012 in: Detroit, Detroit Events, Detroit Music with the tags: , Fox Theatre, Leonard Cohen

 The Lofts of Merchants Row is the premier loft community in Downtown Detroit.
 Whether you're looking for luxury lofts or modern apartments, you'll find our lofts are the perfect place to call home and take advantage of Detroit's exciting downtown lifestyle.

-Design by Detroit Internet Marketing
+Web Design by Net Profit Marketing

 © 2013 Lofts of Merchants Row.
 All Rights Reserved.
 1247 Woodward Avenue, Detroit, MI 48226 | Toll Free: 877.826.1027